 About Coastal Carolina Fraternity & Sorority Life

-As a community, Coastal Carolina University Fraternity and Sorority Life is home to 13 Greek-letter organization with approximately 850 members and 10% of the full-time undergraduate population.
-We strive to create a values-based collegiate experience for undergraduates consisting of academic pursuits, leadership and social development, cultural awareness, and service to others.
-One of our central goals is to create a "home away from home" for our students within each organization, within the three governing councils, and throughout the entire community."
+The Office of Fraternity & Sorority Life is one of several departments within the Office of Student Life.
+As an office, we strive to create a values-based collegiate experience for undergraduates consisting of academic pursits, leadership and social development, cultural awareness, and service to others.
+One of our central goals is to create a "home away from home" for our students within each organization, within our three governing councils, and throughout the entire community.

-Coastal Carolina University's community of fraternities and sororities strives to provide members with the tools necessary to become the leaders of tomorrow through brotherhood/sisterhood.
+The mission of Fraternity and Sorority Life at Coastal Carolina University is to strive to provide members with the tools necessary to become the leaders of tomorrow through brotherhood/sisterhood.
 Fraternity and Sorority membership advances the mission of the University to develop productive, responsible, healthy citizens.
 While individually unique in scholarship, leadership, community service and social interaction, each chapter and council embraces diversity and promotes high standards of excellence.

 Fraternity & Sorority Report

-The Fraternity & Sorority Report is compiled each semester and is a comprehensive resource for each chapter's GPA, service hours, philanthropy dollars, campus involvement, and awards.
+In an effort to showcase the achievements, and areas for growth of our Fraternity & Sorority community, the Greek Report has been created.
+The Greek Report is compiled each semester and is a comprehensive resource for each chapter's GPA, service hours, philanthropy dollars, campus involvement, and retention.
 The report also reflects the accomplishments of the community as a whole.
 All data, with the exception of GPA, is self-report by each chapter.